The Big Picture On Calculating Rental Property Depreciation:

 Knowing a property’s depreciation value helps make investment decisions.
 If you know you can depreciate a property say $5,000 a year, it makes it a lucrative investment.
 You know you can knock $5,000 off the top of your income, and when combined with other deductions, may leave you with little to no tax liabilities.

-This rental property depreciation calculator helps you make fast decisions by seeing the depreciation amount instantly.
+Use our residential or rental property depreciation calculator to help you make fast decisions by seeing the depreciation amount instantly.

 How Is Rental Property Depreciation Calculated?

-Depreciation is one of the few real estate tax deductions that doesn’t reflect a “true” cost you incurred.
-For example, you can write off property repair costs — but you had to actually come out of pocket for them.
+Depreciation is one of the few real estate tax deductions that doesn’t reflect a “true” cost incurred.
+For example, you can write off property repair costs, but you had to actually pay for them.

-Many rental property owners even show a loss on their tax returns when they actually earned strong real estate cash flow, but the deprecation lowered their taxable income enough that they show a loss.
+Many rental property owners even show a loss on their tax returns when they earned strong real estate cash flow, but the depreciation lowered their taxable income enough that they show a loss.
+Let’s look at a realistic rental property depreciation example.

 Start with Your Cost Basis

-Before you can figure out your deprecation, you must know your original cost basis.
+Before figuring out your depreciation, you must know your original cost basis.
+Your cost basis is key to calculating depreciation on rental property for taxes.
 It starts with the home’s purchase price but does not include the land value.

 For example, if you buy a property for $200,000, but the land is worth $30,000, you may only use $170,000 for your cost basis for depreciation purposes.

-To the property sale price, you may add allowable fees.
+You may add allowable fees to the property sale price.
 This includes closing costs and capital improvements you made to the home.
 The more fees/costs you add to the purchase price, the higher your cost basis becomes.
-A higher cost basis allows more deprecation.
+A higher cost basis allows more depreciation.

 Closing costs you may include to increase your cost basis include: